Contents

 Is it broken or want to change the usual decorating purpose?

 Changing bulbs could be for many reasons.
 But when it is broken it requires immediate attention.
-At this point, we should take the type of bulb into consideration.
+At this point, we should consider the type of bulb.

 There are several types of bulbs.
 We have the Halogen light bulb, Fluorescent light bulb, Compact Fluorescent light bulb, and the LED light bulb.